-Biliary tract diseases (approx. 55%) such as choledocholiths, stenosis of the papilla vateri
+Biliary tract diseases (approx. 55 %) such as choledochal stones, stenoses of the papilla Vateri

-Medication (approx. 10%) such as: beta blockers, diuretics, ACE inhibitors, methyldopa, oestrogens, glucocorticosteroids, antibiotics - erythromycin, rifampicin, tetracyclines, antivirals, anticonvulsants, NSAIDs; melsalazine, ciclosporin, cytostatics and immunosuppressants (e.g. Imurek)
+Medications (about 10%) such as: beta blockers, diuretics, ACE inhibitors, methyldopa, estrogens, glucocorticosteroids, antibiotics - erythromycin, rifampicin, tetracyclines, antivirals, anticonvulsants, NSAIDs, melsalazine, ciclosporin, cytostatics and immunosuppressants (e.g. Imurek).

 Infections: Viral infections (mumps, AIDS, viral hepatitis)

 - Duodenal diverticulum